amendelson/usc-course-spring-2019/week14/README.md

 * Map a census dataset.
 	* [Go here](https://censusreporter.org) to explore datasets and find their table names.
 * I want to see different colors and basemaps on your map.
+* Final Project: You will get edits and feedback from instructor on your Data Story.